vsemionov/fleet/README.md

 ### Installation
 If you want to run Fleet, first you will need an OpenSky Network account (which is free).
-Alternatively, you will need to change the data pull period from 90 seconds to 15 minutes (quotas for registered and anonymous users, respectively).
+Alternatively, you will need to change the data pull period from 90 seconds to 15 minutes (corresponding to quotas for registered and anonymous users, respectively).
 After creating an account, create an API credential.

 You will also need a MapBox API key, to display map tiles in the Superset dashboard.